crelies/ArgumentParserKit/README.md

 ## Author

-chris.elies13@gmail.com, christian.elies@immonet.de
+Apple Inc. and the Swift project authors

 ## License

-ArgumentParserKit is available under the MIT license.
+ArgumentParserKit is available under the Apache License v2.0 with Runtime Library Exception.
 See the LICENSE file for more info.